NeRN -- Learning Neural Representations for Neural Networks: Experiments

 \subsection{Data-Free Training}

 ~ In the previous experiments, NeRN was trained with images from the training data of the original network.
 Ideally, we would like to be able to reconstruct a network without using the original task data.
 This allows for a complete detachment of the original task when training NeRN.
 However, distilling knowledge using out-of-domain data is a non-trivial task.
 This is evident in the recent experiments by \citet{beyer2022knowledge}, where distilling knowledge using out-of-domain data achieved significantly worse results than in-domain data.
 Consequently, one would assume distilling knowledge from noise inputs should prove to be an even more difficult task, as the extracted features might not carry a meaningful signal.
-Interestingly, we show that given our combined losses and method, NeRN achieves good reconstruction results without the need for any meaningful input data, i.e by using noise as input.
-In fact, using this method with noise sampled from a Gaussian distribution $\mathcal{N}\sim(0,1)$ only performs slightly worse than training with the task data (see Table~\ref{table:noisecifar10}).
+Interestingly, we show that given our combined losses and method, NeRN achieves good reconstruction results without any meaningful input data, i.e by using uniformly sampled noise $X\sim U[-1,1]$.
+Results are presented in Table~\ref{table:noisecifar10}.